Virus cases, hospitalizations continue steady decline across the US - NewsBreak

 COVID-19 hospitalizations are down from a national seven-day average of 146,534 on Jan.
 20 to 80,185 the week ending in Feb 13, according to the Centers for Disease Control and Prevention COVID data tracker .

 Public health experts say they are feeling hopeful that more declines are ahead and that the country is shifting from being in a pandemic to an ‘endemic’ that is more consistent and predictable.
-However, many expressed concern that vaccine uptick in the U.S. has still been below expectations, concerns that are exacerbated by the lifting of COVID-19 restrictions.Experts say Indiana close to endemic phase of COVID-19
+However, many expressed concern that vaccine uptick in the U.S. has still been below expectations, concerns that are exacerbated by the lifting of COVID-19 restrictions.Who should get a 4th COVID-19 shot in Ohio?

 Dr. William Schaffner of Vanderbilt University’s School of Medicine said Sunday that the downturn in case numbers and hospitalizations is encouraging.
 He agreed that it likely has a lot to do with herd immunity.